-- Administrative Summons: A written or verbal notice to a student to report to a college administrative office at a designated date and time. - College Community: Any College employee or enrolled student, whether full- or part-time, or any person doing business with the College under contract or on a regular basis. - College Officials: Those persons who have been given the responsibility and authority by the appropriate agency or person including trustees, campus police officers, faculty, and administrative staff. - College Policy: Any provision of a Board of Trustees order or rule, an official operating letter, or a published directive, rule, or regulation. - College: The term "College" means Black River Technical College including all of its institutional sites, learning centers, and distance learning. - Complainant: Person or individual filing a complaint. - Respondent: The person against whom a complaint has been made. - Student: Includes all persons taking courses at BRTC, both full-time and part-time; online; pursuing undergraduate, technical, certificate, GED, and life-long learning (continuing education) studies.
+- Administrative Summons: A written or verbal notice to a student to report to a college administrative office at a designated date and time. - College or Campus Community: Any College employee or enrolled student, whether full- or part-time, or any person doing business with the College under contract or on a regular basis. - College Officials: Those persons who have been given the responsibility and authority by the appropriate agency or person including trustees, campus police officers, faculty, and administrative staff. - College Policy: Any provision of a Board of Trustees order or rule, an official operating letter, or a published directive, rule, or regulation. - College: The term "College" means Black River Technical College including all of its institutional sites, learning centers, and distance learning. - Complainant: Person or individual filing a complaint. - Preponderance of the evidence: Evidence that would lead a reasonable person to conclude that it is more likely than not that the act in question did occur. - Reasonable Person: Refers to an individual who is objectively reasonable under similar circumstances and with similar identities to the person being evaluated. - Respondent: The person against whom a complaint has been made. - Student: Includes all persons taking courses at BRTC, both full-time and part-time; online; pursuing undergraduate, technical, certificate, GED, and life-long learning (continuing education) studies.
 Persons enrolled in the BRTC Adult Education program also fall into this category.
 Persons who are not officially enrolled for a particular semester but who have a continuing relationship with BRTC are considered "students."